Science Outreach Program

-The JMZ Science Outreach Program delivers exceptional science programs to elementary school children in the Ravenswood City School District, with the purpose of igniting a love of science and laying the foundation for success in middle- and high-school science and math.
-It strives to address inequalities in STEM education (Science, Technology, Engineering, and Math) between Ravenswood and its wealthier, neighboring public school districts.
+The Friends funds the JMZ’s Science Outreach Program which delivers exceptional science programs to elementary school children in the Ravenswood City School District and East Palo Alto Charter School (EPACS), with the purpose of igniting a love of science among and laying the foundation for success in middle- and high-school science and math.
+The program helps to address inequalities in STEM education (Science, Technology, Engineering, and Math) between Ravenswood and EPACS and its wealthier, neighboring public school districts.

 Statement of Need

 The Ravenswood City School District serves East Palo Alto and eastern Menlo Park children.
-In contrast with well-funded public school systems in the neighboring communities of Palo Alto, Menlo Park, Woodside and Los Altos, Ravenswood schools that participate serve a high number of families who have been historically economically disenfranchised, as indicated by the following benchmarks:
+In contrast with well-funded public school systems in the neighboring communities of Palo Alto, Menlo Park, Woodside and Los Altos, Ravenswood schools and EPACS serve a high number of families who have been historically economically disenfranchised, as indicated by the following benchmarks:

-- 9% are Socioeconomically Disadvantaged according to the California
+- 94% of students are Socioeconomically Disadvantaged according to the California Department of Education

 The importance of STEM education to fuel the US economy is well documented, as are the inequalities of STEM education between affluent and low-income students (source: US Dept of Education).
 For example, in the Palo Alto Unified School District, parents donate approximately $150,000 a year to fund additional science programs run by the JMZ in elementary schools within their district.
-However, this is not the case in the neighboring Ravenswood City School District.
-Our Science Outreach Program helps address this inequality by funding a similar science education curriculum in Ravenswood schools.
+However, this is not the case in the neighboring Ravenswood City School District and EPACS.
+Our Science Outreach Program helps address this inequality by funding a similar science education curriculum in Ravenswood and EPACS.

 The JMZ specializes in early-science education and hands-on learning experiences and exploration.
 All of the JMZ Science Outreach lessons reflect the California school curriculum and provide direct experiences with materials, objects, and phenomena to encourage personal understanding.
 The hands-on nature of the science classes results in the children retaining knowledge, relating science concepts to environments outside the classroom and creating a love of science.
 The lessons range from a star lab to dissections.
 Click here for a fuller curriculum.